Luisrosario2604/Maths/Exercise 201/README.md

 ```

 ## Grade

-For this project i had the score of 15.3 out of 20
+I scored 15.3 out of 20 for this project

 15.3/20